trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 To further assess the model, I conducted a cross-validation procedure on the popular vote model and re-ran the electoral college model to “predict” the 2016 and 2020 election cycles.

 Figure II, below, summarizes the out-of-sample residuals from the cross-validation exercise.
-The distribution is roughly normal, as expected, and the mean of the residuals is about 2.615.
+The distribution is roughly normal, as expected, and the mean of the absolute value of the out-of-sample residuals is about 2.615.
 In the context of a bitterly close election, of course, 2.615 points is nothing to sniff at.
 However, given the range in observed vote share found in the historical data is around 16.6 points, and that this degree of out-of-sample error is in line with the predictive models I have produced in previous weeks, I have continued with this model.

 <img src="{{< blogdown/postref >}}index_files/figure-html/print figa-1.png" width="672" />